Links may lead to content or sites outside of this page.

 Ha and for the record, Ram Lama is my legal first and middle name.
 I blame my mother.”

 Yes and it paid the bills!
-I no longer perform and currently enjoy being retired, but I am sorely tempted to change my mind.
+I no longer perform and currently enjoy being retired.

-Unless I’m having sex with you, you’re a close friend/significant other or, I am paying/seeking you out for erotics (i.e. me consuming porn, me viewing adult webcomics, or me reading a sex advice blog,) I DON’T WANT TO KNOW YOUR FETISHES, YOUR FANTASIES ABOUT ME, OR YOUR SEX LIFE.
+Unless I’m having sex with you, you’re a close friend/significant other or, I am paying/seeking you out for erotic products (i.e. me consuming porn, me viewing adult webcomics, or me reading a sex advice blog — which I tend to avoid,) I DON’T WANT TO KNOW YOUR FETISHES, YOUR FANTASIES ABOUT ME, OR YOUR SEX LIFE.

 I am cool with discussing personal topics.
 I am not cool with engaging in unsolicited and unwanted sexual activity, even if that activity is just talk.
 It’s disrespectful to me and my husband.
 It’s also disrespectful towards the intentions of what my art is trying to accomplish.